Joanne-PYL/Django_based_Personal_Blog/README.md

 2. Contact blog owners through filling the contact form.

 # How to start the website?
-1. Download the repository and create a superuser: django-admin createsuperuser
+1. Download the repository and create a superuser:\
+django-admin createsuperuser\
+You can log in and manage the website adding 'admin/' at the end of the URL.
+2. Add your personal photo in 'static/images/' folder.